redkite-labs/redkitecms-docs/book/add-custom-block.rst

 .. note::

-    The AlBlockManagerJson by default manages a list of items.
+    The **AlBlockManagerJson** object by default manages a list of items.
 This bundle manages only one item, so we could avoid to define the item 0, but the json is written to respect consistency.

 Render the block's content
 --------------------------